dtcenter/ufs-case-studies/docs/source/2020ColdBlast.rst

 ..
-2020ColdBiasCase documentation master file, created by sphinx-quickstart on Mon Jul  6 13:31:15 2020.
+2020ColdBlastCase documentation master file, created by sphinx-quickstart on Mon Jul  6 13:31:15 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-.. _2020 January Cold Bias:
+.. _2020 January Cold Blast:
-2020 January Cold Bias
+2020 January Cold Blast
 =====================================

-Arctic blast brought cold air to Iowa, Minnesota, and Wisconsin on Jan 20, 2020.
+The GFS model generates cold bias during this extreme temperature case.
+The arctic blast brought cold air to Iowa, Minnesota, and Wisconsin on Jan 20, 2020.

 ..............................
 Model Configuration and Datasets